-Advancing Agricultural Industries Program Period of implementation: 2004-2009.
-Includes various elements.
-Advancing Agriculture Fund (AgFund): This program provided grants to producer groups for local initiatives aimed at managing business risks and ongoing change.
-The AgFund provided up to \$50,000 to producer groups to target local and community level group activities to improve industry's ability to respond to changed market and resource environments.
-Ag Fund applicants were asked to commit matching contributions (financial and in-kind) to undertake project activities.
-Action Grants: This program element of the Agriculture - Advancing Australia (AAA) package supported projects to improve industry competiveness and viability, particularly in times of crisis.
+This program element of the Agriculture - Advancing Australia (AAA) package supported projects to improve industry competiveness and viability, particularly in times of crisis.
 Agriculture, Fisheries and Forestry industries at both national and regional level were eligible for funding.
 Projects were to be outcome focused, short-term, customized to a specific industry or issue and assessed case by case.
 Industry were also required to demonstrate a genuine desire to examine their current position and provide evidence they understood their operating environment.
 Action Grant applicants were asked to commit matching contributions (financial and in-kind) to undertake project activities.

+Industry Stock takes (Program ceased 2008)

-The Industry Stock Takes: This program element of the Agriculture - Advancing Australia (AAA) package supported industries to undertake a self assessment and identify priorities.
+This program element of the Agriculture - Advancing Australia (AAA) package supported industries to undertake a self assessment and identify priorities.
 Agriculture, Fisheries and Forestry industries at both national and regional level were eligible for funding.
 Projects were to be outcome focused, short-term, customized to a specific industry or issue and assessed case by case.
 Industry applicants were also required to demonstrate a genuine desire to examine their current position and provide evidence they understood their operating environment.